Meet the OMFS Team of Forest School Educators…

 MELANIE VAN PYPEN:

 Melanie is a Forest School Practitioner who finds her greatest joy simply being in the outdoors!
 She grew up here in Simcoe County playing in her own backyard forest and exploring with her family.
 After completing her Bachelor of Kinesiology at Lakehead University, she travelled to the far north where she lived for some time.

 Drawn back to the lakes and forests of Ontario, Melanie turned her attention to homeschooling her two young children and began studying Waldorf, Montessori and Forest School educational philosophies.
 She spent time working with a local midwifery practice, leading workshops for parents and teaching babywearing groups regularly.
 Melanie is a certified children’s (and adult) yoga teacher with experience teaching in school settings, children’s homes and, of course, in the outdoors!
-As co-founder and lead-educator at Oro-Medonte Forest School, Melanie teaches with a passion for being in the outdoors, hoping the forest school movement will spark a curiosity for all things wild in the next generation.
+As co-founder and lead-educator at Oro-Medonte Forest School, Melanie teaches with a passion for being in the outdoors, hoping the forest school movement will spark appreciation for all things wild in the next generation.

 Jacqui is an Early Childhood Educator with a diverse background.
 She grew up in the Muskoka area, spending her free time exploring outside and creating art.
 She also holds a diploma from Sault College in Parks and Outdoor Recreation.
 While living in northern Ontario, she deepened a childhood love off field botany and all things plant related.

 She has worked and volunteered for local land trust organizations and grassroots ecological farms.
 She believe deeply in the connection of people to nature through food.

 She spent many years on Vancouver Island, exploring the forests; gardening; working in various childcare capacities; and teaching adult fitness and children’s yoga.